presidioforts/scratchfiles/TrainingAutomation.md

 Here is an example:

 Raw Input:
-- Problem: "app crash when click submit button"
+- Problem: "jenkins EPL build failing when i trigger release build"
-- Resolution: "update to version 2.3.1 fix bug"
+- Resolution: "create devops ticket with build build with required log for engineer to troubleshoot. use the JIRA link to report the problem"
-- Context: "User is using Windows 10, Chrome browser."
+- Context: "User is EPL, window worker."

 Structured Output:
 ```json